strimzi/proposals/073-decouple-ca-management-from-end-entity-certificate-management.md

 > during TLS handshake.

 The cluster CA root certificate also needs to be trusted by Kafka clients connecting to the cluster so that clients trust the certificates presented by the brokers.
-The clients CA root certificate is added to the broker trust stores too, so that the brokers will trust certificates issued to Kafka client applications.
+The clients CA root certificate is added to the broker trust stores too, so that the brokers will trust certificates issued to Kafka client applications that they present to brokers when mutual TLS is enabled on a listener.

 #### Fig 2: Clients CA certificate and component relationships